Jimmy Carter wants to partner with Trump

 "I think they ought to find a different way to object, to demonstrate," he said. " I would rather see all the players stand during the American anthem."

-Colin Kaepernick started protesting racial injustice by kneeling during the national anthem last season.
-After Trump attacked players who kneel, NFL players responded by continuing to kneel
+Colin Kaepernick started protesting racial injustice by kneeling during the national anthem.
+After Trump attacked players who kneel, some NFL players responded by continuing to kneel

 3. Obama didn't live up to his 'wonderful statements'